 Room 105, 848-932-6716, firstname.lastname@example.org

 Elizabeth Pyshnik, Program Associate, graduated in May 2016 with a B.S. in Environmental Sciences and an undergraduate certificate in geomatics from the School of Environmental and Biological Sciences.
-Her undergraduate studies focused on the effects of pollution in the natural environment from industrial sources, modeling the fate of pollution, and exploring remediation solutions.
-In the summer of 2015, she was hired as an intern with the Water Resources Program and helped prepare impervious cover reduction action plans for central New Jersey towns, assessed stormwater outfalls in Hamilton Township, and prepared preliminary design plans for green infrastructure and habitat remediation projects in New Jersey.
-In her work with the Water Resources Program, Elizabeth will aid in preparing green infrastructure designs and provide GIS expertise.
+Her undergraduate studies focused on the effects of pollution in the natural environment, modeling the fate of pollution, and exploring remediation solutions.
+With the Water Resources Program she helps prepare impervious cover reduction action plans for central New Jersey towns, prepares design plans for green infrastructure and habitat remediation projects in New Jersey, and provides GIS expertise

 Room 216, 848-932-6710, email@example.com